 The top of the Royal Mile is called Castlehill, and you won’t be surprised to hear that this is where you find Edinburgh Castle!

 However, before we reach the castle doors there are a couple of points of interest that neighbour Edinburgh’s most popular paid-for attraction.

-Camera Obscura is five floors packed with over 100 illusions including magic mirror mazes and a LED light tunnel.
+Camera Obscura is five floors packed with over 100 illusions, including magic mirror mazes and an LED light tunnel.

 Ramsay Garden is a very quick detour just around the corner from Camera Obscura down Ramsay Lane.

 Its bright doors and striking red staircase make it onto lots of social media feeds!